TNET-SNU/mmTLS/README.md

 ./run-splittls-clients-ephemeral-gcm.sh
 ```

-After checking the throughput, stop the clients.
+After checking the key/s on the logs by 'key-server', stop the clients.

 ```Bash
 ./stop-clients.sh
 ```

-For DHE-RSA-AES-256-GCM-SHA256, run below.
+For DHE-RSA-AES-256-GCM-SHA256, run below instead of 'run-splittls-clients-ephemeral-gcm.sh'.

 ```Bash
 ./run-splittls-clients-ephemeral-cbc.sh